The Low Cost of Voter Preregistration

 - Voter registration cards may need to be updated and existing stock of old cards replaced.
 Printing cost is tied to implementation date, and a good time to implement is after an election year, as typically cards are replenished then anyway.

 - Computer programs at the state board and DMV must be updated.
-At the state board, the coding in statewide voter registration database must be updated in order to establish flow for dealing with preregistered voter.
+At the state board, the coding in statewide voter registration databases must be updated in order to establish a procedure for activating preregistered voters when they become eligible to vote.
 This is only necessary for the changes involving use of the date-of-birth field.
 At the DMV, the software has to be updated to change when staffers offer registration to young persons.

 - There may be mailing costs for the county.
-For example, North Carolina practice is to send a letter of acknowledgment to preregistered young person explaining their status and what the flow will be in future.
+For example, North Carolina practice is to send a letter of acknowledgment to a preregistered young person explaining their status.

 - School outreach may need to be more frequent.
 For example, voter registration drives in high schools may be annual instead of biannual.
 This additional voter education could also be managed in partnership with high schools and local community groups.